andrewCluey/azureDevOps-pipeline-templates/README.md

 ## terraform pipelines

-There are several template files that can be used to for terraform deployments.
+There are several template files that can be used for terraform deployments.

 The first and perhaps simplest, is the ```terraform-stages.yml``` template file.